Cat Stevens: Reflecting on leaving the music industry and other recordings

 In early 2005, Islam released a new song, titled "Indian Ocean", about the 2004 Indian Ocean earthquake and tsunami disaster.
 The song featured Indian composer/producer A. R. Rahman, a-ha keyboard player Magne Furuholmen and Travis drummer Neil Primrose.
 Proceeds of the single went to help orphans in Banda Aceh, one of the areas worst affected by the tsunami, through Islam's Small Kindness charity.
 At first, the single was released only through several digital music stores but later featured on the compilation album Cat Stevens: Gold.
 "I had to learn my faith and look after my family, and I had to make priorities.
 But now I've done it all and there's a little space for me to fill in the universe of music again."

 On 28 May 2005, Islam delivered a keynote speech and performed at the Adopt-A-Minefield Gala in Düsseldorf.
 The Adopt-A-Minefield charity, under the patronage of Paul McCartney, works internationally to raise awareness and funds to clear landmines and rehabilitate landmine survivors.
 Islam attended as part of an honorary committee which also included George Martin, Richard Branson, Boutros Boutros-Ghali, Klaus Voormann, Christopher Lee and others.

 In mid-2005, Islam played guitar for the Dolly Parton album Those Were the Days on her version of his "Where Do the Children Play?"
 (Parton had also covered "Peace Train" a few years earlier.)

+Most of the Islamic music Islam recorded between 1984 and 2004 was re-released in a 2006 compilation titled Footsteps in the Light.